matkur/RepData_PeerAssessment1/PA1_template.md

 1. Load the data (i.e. read.csv())
 2. Process/transform the data (if necessary) into a format suitable for your analysis

 (1.)
-The data is loaded directly from the zip-file and so character data will not be converted to factors.
+The data is loaded directly from the zip-file and character data will not be converted to factors.

 ```r
 data <- read.table(unz("./activity.zip", "activity.csv"), header=T, sep=",", stringsAsFactors=FALSE)